Jean-Marie de La Mennais: Brothers of Christian Instruction

 Lamennais was also concerned about the needs of the young boys in his diocese, and sought teachers for them.
 He initially sought the help of the Brothers of the Christian Schools, founded by John Baptist de la Salle to educate poor boys.
 He was stymied, however, as the regulations of those Brothers forbade their working alone, while the mission he envisioned often needed only one teacher for an isolated location with a small student population.
 He began to recruit young men he found working in the fields whom he considered capable of learning.
 He brought them into his own home and provided them a basic education.

-Lamennais learned of the establishment of a small group of religious Bbrothers by Gabriel Deshayes (1767-1841), pastor of Auray and vicar general of the Diocese of Vannes.
+Lamennais learned of the establishment of a small group of religious brothers by Gabriel Deshayes (1767-1841), pastor of Auray and vicar general of the Diocese of Vannes.
 They agreed to cooperate and, to this end, they signed an agreement on 6 June 1819 to provide their people teachers of "solid piety".